 - 4.2.5 United Utilities (UU) have identified the following issues with regard to water supply within the borough: - No major capacity constraints or concerns for the next five years; - Early notification of large developments with high water demand will assist in identifying areas where more significant network reinforcement will be required; and - Recognition of the potential impacts of development in Rochdale to affect other areas of the UU regional aqueduct supply system, especially during dry years. - 4.2.6 Although no major capacity constraints have been identified, network constraints have been identified in the Balderstone, Thornham Fold and Wardle areas of the borough.
-In response to these constraints UU have recommended that the Council: - Consult with UU on planning applications (residential and industrial) for implications upon the water supply network in and around these areas; - Collaborate and work with UU in allocating sites through the Site Allocations Development Plan Document at the earliest point to ensure sufficient water supplies will be available and to assist in the preparation of the next UU Asset Management Plan and identification of funding for works to support growth and development in these areas; and - Where necessary/appropriate phase development to coincide with relevant infrastructure provision - 4.2.7 UU will continue to invest in the water supply network, treatment and upland reservoirs to secure long term water quality and resource availability.
+In response to these constraints UU have recommended that the Council: - Consult with UU on planning applications (residential and industrial) for implications upon the water supply network in and around these areas; - Collaborate and work with UU in allocating sites through the Site Allocations Development Plan Document at the earliest point to ensure sufficient water supplies will be available and to assist in the preparation of the next UU Asset Management Plan and identification of funding for works to support growth and development in these areas; and - Where necessary/appropriate phase development to coincide with relevant infrastructure provision through the use of a planning condition seeking a co-ordinated approach to the delivery of development with the delivery of infrastructure. - 4.2.7 UU will continue to invest in the water supply network, treatment and upland reservoirs to secure long term water quality and resource availability.
 The total value of this investment is around £15,000,000